AnyGrasp: Robust and Efficient Grasp Perception in Spatial and Temporal Domains

 The scores for all $(\mathbf{f}_1,\mathbf{f}_2)$ pairs are computed and form the correspondence matrix.

-During training, two point clouds from adjacent viewpoints are respectively forwarded through the geometry processing module and the temporal association module to obtain their high-level features for $\mathcal{M}$ grasp poses, both having a size of $\mathcal{M}\times \mathcal{C}$.
+During training, two point clouds from adjacent viewpoints are respectively forwarded through the geometry processing module and the temporal association module to obtain their feature vectors for $\mathcal{M}$ grasp poses, both having a size of $\mathcal{M}\times \mathcal{C}$.
 Then we calculate the correspondence matrix by the cosine similarity.
 The predicted correspondence matrix with size $\mathcal{M}\times \mathcal{M}$ is compared with the ground-truth matrix and the loss is back-propagated to the temporal association module.
 The loss function is introduced in the next subsection.

-During inference, only the point cloud at the current time is required to pass the network, and the high-level features will be stored in a temporal buffer.
+During inference, only the point cloud at the current time is required to pass the network, and the feature vectors will be stored in a temporal buffer.
 The correspondence matrix is computed with the current features and those stored in the temporal buffer from the last frame.
-If we want to track a certain grasp pose selected in the previous step, we can compare its feature vector of size $1\times\mathcal{C}$ with the $\mathcal{M}$ feature vectors in the current frame and generate an association vector of size $1\times\mathcal{M}$.
-Then we pick the feasible grasp with the highest correspondence score as the next prediction.
+If we want to track $n$ certain grasp poses selected in the previous step, we can compare its feature vector of size $n\times\mathcal{C}$ with the $\mathcal{M}$ feature vectors in the current frame and generate an association vector of size $n\times\mathcal{M}$.
+Then we pick the feasible grasp poses with the top-$n$ correspondence scores as the next prediction.
 These grasp poses are the set of grasp poses we want in Eqn.~\ref{eqn:temgraspposes}.